 - Select Start Scan to filter all the redundant files from the important ones.

-Here's how to speed up Mac:
+Here’s how to reboot your Mac:

-1. Use Activity Monitor to disable resource-hungry processes
+2. Use Activity Monitor to disable resource-hungry processes

 Here’s how to use Activity Monitor to disable resource-hungry processes: